 - 1.1 In July 2001 the SARB formally established its payment system oversight function, which is vested within the NPSD of the SARB.
-Since its inception, the South African oversight model has been developed and refined to cater for the needs of the domestic payment system, while at the same time adhering to international best practices. - 1.2 The main objective of oversight is the reduction of systemic risk, which could result from legal, liquidity, credit, operational, settlement and reputational risk in the payment system. - 1.3 This paper outlines the legal framework, objectives and approach to payment system oversight of the SARB and specifically the NPSD.
-The framework is based on the domestic legal system as well as the work undertaken by the World Bank Payment System Development Group, the observations made and approaches proposed by the Committee on Payment and Settlement Systems (CPSS) (now known as the Committee on Payments and Market Infrastructures (CPMI)), and other central banks involved in the oversight of payment clearing and settlement systems (PCSS). - 1.4 Most jurisdictions have made the conscious choice for central banks to fulfil the role of overseer of their domestic PCSS.
-As central banks in many countries provide safety net facilities, the case for placing PCSS oversight responsibilities with central banks has become widely entrenched.
-This overseer role is reinforced during financial crises when information is provided to assist the prudential authorities in determining whether or not to support individual participants and to assess the systemic implications of not granting emergency liquidity assistance. - 1.5 While the main focus of this paper is the existing regulatory and oversight framework of South Africa, the anticipated changes to the regulatory landscape and their possible impacts are further highlighted.2
+Since its inception, the South African oversight model has been developed and refined to cater for the needs of the domestic payment system, while at the same time adhering to international best practices. - 1.2 In April 2019 the NPSD underwent an organisational review, which resulted in the oversight function being split into two divisions, namely the Policy and Regulation Division and the Oversight and Supervision Division. - 1.3 This paper outlines the legal framework, objectives and approach to payment system policy, regulation, supervision and oversight of the SARB and the NPSD in particular.
+The framework is based on the domestic legal system as well as the work undertaken by the World Bank Payment System Development Group, the observations made and approaches proposed by the BIS Committee on Payments and Market Infrastructures (CPMI), and other central banks involved in the regulation, supervision and oversight of payment, clearing and settlement systems (PCSS). - 1.4 Most jurisdictions have made the conscious choice for central banks to fulfil the role of regulator, supervisor and overseer of their domestic PCSS.
+As central banks in many countries provide safety net facilities, the case for placing PCSS regulation, supervision and oversight responsibilities with central banks has become widely entrenched.
+This overseer role is reinforced during financial crises as it involves providing information to assist prudential authorities in determining whether or not to support individual participants and evaluating the systemic implications of not granting emergency liquidity assistance. - 1.5 While the main focus of this paper is the existing regulatory, supervisory and oversight framework of South Africa, the anticipated changes to the regulatory landscape and their possible impacts are further highlighted.2